clubcapra/capra_jaus-DEPRECATED/rules.md

 ![DSM](http://www.igvc.org/rules_files/image012.jpg)
 *Discovery and System Management*

-The following table shows the messages sent from the COP to the team’s entry, along with the expected response and minimal required fields to be set using the presence vector (PV) if applicable, required to complete this portion of the challenge:
+The following table shows the messages sent from the COP to the team’s entry, along with the expected response and minimal required fields to be set using the presence vector (PV) if applicable, required to complete this portion of the challenge

 |Input Messages|Expected Response|Required Fields (PV)|